kazurayam/Resolving_DriverPath_on_the_fly/README.md

 I feel comfortable with [`TC3_resolving_DriverPath_on_the_fly`](Scripts/TC3_resolving_DriverPath_on_the_fly/Script1539319488235.groovy) in that:

 1. it has no path string to driver binaries hard-coded.
-2. it works on Windows, MacOS and Linux without code change.
+2. it works on Windows, MacOS and Linux without any code change.
 3. it works when I choose Chrome, Firefox, IE and possibly Edge. (through I haven't really checked Edge yet)